casscadeofgraymatter/casscadeofgraymatter/README.md

 ### 👋 Hey, I'm Cassandra!

 I'm a **Digital Narrative & Interactive Design** student at the University of Pittsburgh with a passion for blending creativity and tech.
-I love building things that look good *and* work well — whether that's designing sleek interfaces in Figma, experimenting with Vue.js and Node.js, or crafting stories that actually connect with people.
-From game design apprenticeships to Adobe workshops to horror-themed newsletters, I've worn a lot of hats — and I'm always looking for the next creative challenge.
-Let's make something cool. 🎨
+I love building things that look good *and* work well.
+I've worn a lot of hats, and I'm always looking for the next creative challenge.

 - 🔭 **Currently working on:** Building my design portfolio & exploring interactive storytelling
 - 🌱 **Currently learning:** Vue.js & advanced JavaScript